ckuelker/quick-guide-en-us/DevOps/Network/infiniband.md

 iblinkinfo
 ```

-Other low level information can be obtained by the `sys` file system
+Other low-level information can be obtained from the `sys` filesystem

 ```
 /sys/class/infiniband/DEVICE_NAME